hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 In my specific case, [Windows File History](http://www.pcmag.com/article2/0,2817,2418904,00.asp) is the tool used to backup two local PC on RT-1080, and same thing on the remote side, on RT-8075.
 The goal is therefore to send bckp-1080 to RT-18075, and bckp-8075 to RT-1080.
 The backups will be scheduled to run daily at night using CRON.
 [CRON](http://en.wikipedia.org/wiki/Cron) is the standard Linux tool used to schedule processes on a periodic way.

+We will also use
+* JFFS,
+* fstab, one of the [Custom config files](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files) and
-We will also use JFFS, fstab and the ["User scripts"](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) of RMerlin firmware version.
+* the ["User scripts"](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) of RMerlin firmware version.

-[JFFS](http://en.wikipedia.org/wiki/JFFS) is a permanent space used to store some user's data/program/scripts.
+[JFFS](http://en.wikipedia.org/wiki/JFFS) is a [writable section of the flash memory](https://github.com/RMerl/asuswrt-merlin/wiki/Jffs) used to store some user's data/program/scripts.
 Intrinsically, the router is a device with no permanent memory, memory being erased on each shutdown, with the exception of the JFFS space.
 Please note that the JFFS space has to be also backup because **it could be** overwritten by a new firmware version.

 [Fstab](http://en.wikipedia.org/wiki/Fstab) is a special configuration file used to mount the disks.
 This file will be stored in the folder Config located under JFSS.
 The scripts are event-triggered and will be used to initiate some actions on the router reboot, and on the post-mount of the disk/partitions.
 The scripts are located under the folder "scripts" also under JFSS.
 Therefore, when backing up the JFSS space, we will at the same time backup fstab and the scripts.
 Two scripts will be setup:
 * init-start